R-SriHarsha/R-SriHarsha/README.md

 - 🌱 I’m currently learning the programming and basic computer science
 - 📫 How to reach me ...connect on linked in-https://www.linkedin.com/in/rampalli-sri-harshavardhan-sastry-807193250
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Life becomes happy when you think logically without emotional perception
+- ⚡ Fun fact:Life becomes happy if we think logically.

 <!---
 R-SriHarsha/R-SriHarsha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.